benjuntilla/zerotoceo/README.md

  # Zero to CEO
  A 2D sidescrolling video game for the FBLA Computer Game & Simulation Programming event.
 It is set from the perspective of a young, aspiring FBLA member hired to work in his father's company.
-There, he learns important business skills that will aid him in his life.
+There, he learns important business skills that will stick with him for the rest of his life.

- # About
+ # Purpose
 This game is designed to teach everyone of all ages, FBLA member or not, about FBLA's leadership development program, BAA.
 This game is engaging, informative, and a great tool to teach people about how to become a good leader not only in the business world but in everyday life as well.

  # Features